Prabath03Dot/Prabath03Dot/README.md

 # 💫 About Me:
-I am currently working as a Quality Assurance Engineer sharpening Selenium and Cypress Automation Frameworks.
+I am currently a CIS Undergradute in [Sabaragamuwa University](https://www.sab.ac.lk/app/cis) of Sri Lanka and working as a Quality Assurance Engineer sharpening Selenium, Cypress Automation Frameworks.

 # 💻 Tech Stack: